Technician in blue uniform servicing a wall-mounted air conditioner.

 Take advantage of off-season discounts

 Earlier, we mentioned how demand spikes during summer, so plan AC installation as much as possible during the cooler months, around June to August.
-HVAC contractors often experience lower demand, so discounts and promotions are highly likely during these times.
+HVAC contractors often experience lower demand, so discounts and promotions are common during these periods.
 Also, since installers aren’t too busy, you can hire a preferred installer right on the schedule.

 Upgrade to zoned cooling

 Zoned cooling means dividing the indoor spaces into sections or zones, each with its own thermostat and control.
-This helps you identify which specific areas require cooling the most.
-You’ll be able to save on installation costs because this eliminates the need to build and install more complicated ductwork.
+This helps you identify which specific areas require the most cooling.
+You’ll save on installation costs because this eliminates the need to build and install more complex ductwork.

 What should you look for in a professional aircon installer?